 Known for lyrical playing and fearless improvisation on the fiddle coupled with a driving and dynamic backup guitar style, Kathleen Fownes and Everest Witman of Nova are a force to be reckoned with in the North American dance and music scene.
-They have created bal folk events with Jeremy Carter-Gordon at Youth Dance Weekend 2018, Dance Flurry 2019, and Swing into Summer at Pinewoods in 2019, using their experiences living and traveling in Europe to create as authentic an experience as possible.
+They have created bal folk events with Jeremy Carter-Gordon at Youth Dance Weekend 2018, Flurry 2019, and Swing into Summer at Pinewoods in 2019, using their experiences living and traveling in Europe to create as authentic an experience as possible.
 In place of Guillaume, joining them will be accordion player extraordinaire Jesse Ball, who brings an unbridled musicianship and creativity to the table that will be a joy to dance and listen to!

 After literally stumbling by accident upon dance in Paris, Jeremy Carter-Gordon has spent the past decade learning, dancing, studying and teaching bal folk around Europe and the United States.
 Jeremy holds an MA in Dance Knowledge, Practice, and Heritage, and has completed a year-long training in Swedish folk dance at the Eric Sahlström Institute in Sweden.
 A natural teacher, Jeremy’s gift for transmitting the essence of a style quickly gets participants dancing rather than just following steps.

 – Also Featuring –